GeorgianaUrsea/Final-Project/README.md

 In the 12 test cases, 3 BUGs were identified.
 The priority of the 3 bugs is medium and high.

-The 3 BUGs are to be fixed, after fixing, retesting and regression testing are carried out.
+The 3 BUGs are to be fixed, after fixing, retesting and regression testing will be carried out.

 I have used functional and non-functional testing.